mazzeb/gradle-auto-version/README.md

 The plugin also provides the following additional tasks:

 * `nextMajor`  - increment major release and set minor and patch to 0.
 * `nextMinor`  - increment minor and set patch to 0
 * `nextPatch`  - increment patch
+* `setVersion` - read version string interactive